Mezoinnit/Mezoinnit/README.md

   - 🌱 I’m living in Egypt
   - 🔭 I’m currently skilled Android Developer
-  - 💬 Ask me about anything related to android indusry
+  - 💬 Ask me about anything related to android industry

   #### 📫 How to reach me: